-143 Pass Standard (programme level): Full-Time Candidates: In order to pass, a full-time candidate must pass 60 credits of taught modules at the Summer Examination Board and/or the Autumn Supplemental Examination Board and pass the dissertation (LW6571) at the Winter Examination Board.
+Pass Standard Full-Time Candidates: (programme level): In order to pass, a full-time candidate must pass 60 credits of taught modules at the Summer Examination Board and/or the Autumn Supplemental Examination Board and pass the dissertation (LW6571) at the Winter Examination Board.
 Part-Time Candidates: Year One: In order to pass Year One of the part-time LLM (International Human Rights Law and Public Policy) Degree and progress to Year Two, a candidate must pass an aggregate of 40 credits at the Summer Examination Board and/or Autumn Supplemental Examination Board.
-Year Two: In order to pass Year Two and graduate with an LLM (International Human Rights Law and Public Policy) Degree, a candidate must pass a further 20 credits at the Summer Examination Board and/or Autumn Supplemental Examination Board and/or Autumn Supplemental Examination Board and pass the dissertation (LW6571) at the Winter Examination Board.
-Candidates Admitted to the LLM (International Human Rights Law and Public Policy) Degree via the Postgraduate Diploma in Law (International Human Rights Law and Public Policy) Such candidates must pass the dissertation (LW6571) at the Winter Examination Board.
-Exit Award - Postgraduate Diploma in Law (International Human Rights Law and Public Policy) Upon successful completion of 60 taught credits registered LLM ( International Human Rights Law and Public Policy ) students mayopt not to proceed further with the programme and may exit with a Postgraduate Diploma in Law (International Human Rights Law and Public Policy).
+Year Two: In order to pass Year Two and graduate with an LLM (International Human Rights Law and Public Policy) Degree, a candidate must pass a further 20 credits at the Summer Examination Board and/or Autumn Supplemental Examination Board and pass the dissertation (LW6571) at the Winter Examination Board.
+Candidates Admitted to the LLM (International Human Rights Law and Public Policy) Degree via the Postgraduate Diploma in Law (International Human Rights Law and Public Policy) Policy) Such candidates must pass the dissertation (LW6571) at the Winter Examination Board.
+Exit Award - Postgraduate Diploma in Law (International Human Rights Law and Public Policy) Upon successful completion of 60 taught credits registered LLM (International Human Rights Law and Public Policy) students may opt not to proceed further with the programme and may exit with a Postgraduate Diploma in Law (International Human Rights Law and Public Policy).